Red to Green Move Stocks

 - Previous close line is a very important support and resistance level

-- Traders might take a long in anticipation of a previous close break
+- Traders might take a long trade entry in anticipation of a previous close break

 - Some traders might wait for price to break above previous close and hold first